CS6620-S21/D4N-S3Select-Caching/README.md

 ## 5. Acceptance criteria

-This section discusses the minimum acceptance criteria at the end of the project and stretch goals.
+We aim to complete the implementation of S3 Select in the D4N Caching mechanism, which is minimum acceptance criteria for the project.
+The product which satisfies the minumum acceptance criteria will support the following operations -

+1. The Rados gateway(RGW) will be able to accept S3 select requests.
+2. The RGW will be able to run the queries on the Ceph storage cluster and retrive the results.
+3. The results of S3 select queries will be cached in the distributed cache and indexed in the global directory.

 ## 6. Release Planning: